The Short Version

-I always knew I wanted to be an author, but I spend my teenage years convinced I wasn’t worthy.
+I always knew I wanted to be an author, but I spent my teenage years convinced I wasn’t worthy.
 I played small and floundered in a hell of my own making.
 But then something happened, something that changed my life forever.

 I was twenty, and my friend and I were hanging out on our neighbour’s land.
 We thought it would be a good idea to mess around with the concrete tiles—the kind you use to build wells—that were there.

-I’m still not entirely sure how it happened, but I did something dumb and ended up trapped beneath one of the tiles.
+the I’m still not entirely sure how it happened, but I did something dumb and ended up trapped beneath one of the tiles.
 As I lay there, pinned under five hundred pounds of reinforced concrete, I realized I’d been wasting my life.
 Luckily, my friend was able—with help from two of our neighbours—to lift the five-hundred-pound tile long enough for me to shimmy out from underneath it.
 Thirty-four stitches and a trip to the hospital later, I was making a solemn promise to never again let my petty insecurities hold me back.